ryanorsinger/ten-functions/README.md

         isTrue("Banana")         // false
         isTrue([1, 2])           // false

-2. Define a function named `isFalse` that takes in a value and returns a boolean if the argument provided is a boolean value or not.
+2. Define a function named `isFalse` that takes in a value and returns a true if and only if the provided input is equal to false in both type and value.

         isFalse(false)             // true
         isFalse(true)              // false